 The Statement of Community Involvement (SCI) was originally adopted in April 2007.
 This was the first LDD to be adopted.
 The SCI subsequently underwent a review to ensure that it remains up to date.
 The revised SCI was formally adopted on 1st December 2010.
-A further review of the SCI is was undertaken in 2013.
+A further review of the SCI is currently being undertaken and will be published as soon as is reasonably practical once the information becomes available.